kjaleshire/moshi/README.md

 Examples
 ===

-Load a dictionary at $HOME/custom_dict.txt and start a prompt
+Load a dictionary at $HOME/custom_dict.txt and start a prompt:
 	$ moshi ~/custom_dict.txt

 Load the default dictionary and start a prompt.
 Print the submitted word and the best suggestion, followed by all other possible corrections.
 	$ moshi -o -a

 Generate 5 mispelled words and the word they were mutated from:
 	$ moshi -g 5 -o

-Generate 10 misspelled words then print them and their suggested correction:
+Generate 10 misspelled words then print them and their correction:
 	$ moshi -g 10 | moshi -o

 Enjoy!